proddata/crate/docs/concepts/storage-consistency.rst

 the files reside under one of the configured data directories of a node.

 Lucene only appends data to segment files, which means that data written to the disc will never be mutated.
-This makes it easy for replication and recovery, since syncing a shard is simply a matter of fetching data from a specific marker.
+This makes it easy for replication and :ref:`recovery <glossary-shard-recovery>`, since syncing a shard is simply a matter of fetching data from a specific marker.

 An arbitrary number of replica shards can be configured per table.
 Every operational replica holds a full synchronized copy of the primary shard.